Cultural and Legal Significance of Marriage

 Is it Legal to Marry without Having a Divorce?

 If a person commits a second marriage without divorce while their first partner is living, it is considered “Bigamy.”
-Bigamy, as per Indian law, is a punishable offense and can be acted as “cheating” under Section 415, where the wife can file a complaint against the husband for second marriage without divorce with legal consultation from a professional.
+Bigamy, as per Indian law, is a punishable offence and can be acted as “cheating” under Section 415, where the wife can file a complaint against the husband for second marriage without divorce with legal consultation from a professional.

 - Any facts that are related to human actions are present in Section 114 of the Indian Evidence Act.